Updated March 2023

 Although no known pathogen that can harm a human can survive a mead fermentation, chances are pretty good that you’ll be introducing a souring bacteria if you just dump the tea leaves right in.
 The aesthetic reason is that alcohol extraction of tea doesn’t usually yield an agreeable product.

 Our tried-and-true is to brew up a pot of strong tea.
-The Rule of Thumb is roughly 1 oz. of leaves per quart of water, triple the steeping time, but follow the standard water temperature.
-Now pull out the tea leaves, and dump in the liquid (which is confusingly also referred to as “tea”).
+The rule of thumb is roughly 1 oz. of leaves per quart of water, triple the steeping time, and go just a little bit low on the water temperature (185˚F seems to be good for black teas and 160˚F for green teas).
+Now pull out the tea leaves, and dump in the liquid (which is confusingly also referred to as tea).

 When to add it:

-If it’s True Tea or Mate, then yes, but not very much.
+Is there caffeine in tea mead?
+If it’s true tea or mate, then yes, but not very much.
 Assuming you add a whole pot of strong tea to a 5 gallon batch, you could anticipate about 8 mg of caffeine in your glass of mead.
 That’s 1/12th the amount of caffeine in a similarly-sized cup of coffee, or the same as a cup of decaf coffee.
+(Update 11/9/23: Mike from Filtered Grounds sent over this great, in-depth article about this for us to share.)

 This is not offensive.
 Google it.